 Available in: Developer, Enterprise, Performance, Unlimited, and Database.com Editions

-Before you begin working with encrypted custom fields, review the following implementation notes and best practices:
+Before you begin working with encrypted custom fields, review these implementation notes, restrictions, and best practices.

-Encrypted fields are encrypted with 128-bit master keys and use the AES (Advanced Encryption Standard) algorithm.
+Encrypted fields are encrypted with 128-bit master keys and use the Advanced Encryption Standard (AES) algorithm.
 You can archive, delete, and import your master encryption key.
-To enable master encryption key management, contact salesforce.com.
+To enable master encryption key management, contact Salesforce.

 You can use encrypted fields in email templates but the value is always masked regardless of whether you have the “View Encrypted Data” permission.

-If you have created encrypted custom fields, make sure your organization has secure connections using SSL (Secure Sockets Layer) enabled.
+If you have created encrypted custom fields, make sure your organization has “Require secure connections (HTTPS)” enabled.

 If you have the “View Encrypted Data” permission and you grant login access to another user, be aware that the other user will be able to see encrypted fields unmasked (in plain text).

 Only users with the “View Encrypted Data” permission can clone the value of an encrypted field when cloning that record.

 Only the <apex:outputField> component supports presenting encrypted fields in Visualforce pages.

 Cannot be unique, have an external ID, or have default values.